-- A change in the meeting structure that report to the Commissioner's Strategy and Performance Board and to the Chief Officer Executive Board to deal with performance delivery and change. - The reinvigoration of the Estates Strategy Board chaired by the Commissioner with representatives from both the Commissioner's team and the Chief Constable to meet the challenges presented by the new Estates Strategy and the relocation of the Gwent Police Headquarters. - The reporting of data breaches under the Data Protection Act 1998 and associated best practice.
-During 2017/18, the Office of the Commissioner classified one data breach (which did not warrant reporting to the Information Commissioner's Office).
-Gwent Police had three data breaches (none of which warranted reporting to the Information Commissioner's Office).
-It did have one vulnerability that was notified to the Information Commissioner's Office following a press report and a response has not yet been received.
+- A change in the meeting structure that report to the Commissioner's Strategy and Performance Board and to the Chief Officer Executive Board to deal with performance delivery and change. - The reinvigoration of the Estates Strategy Board chaired by the Commissioner with representatives from both the Commissioner's team and the Force to meet the challenges presented by the new Estates Strategy and the relocation of the Gwent Police Headquarters. - [any other key changes to be inserted]